lokeshmadasu42/Abstractive-Summarization-For-Telugu/README.md

 ## Benchmarks

 The following table contains ROUGE-L scores of various baseline models tested on TeSum test set.
-We use the forked version of [Multilingual ROUGE metric](https://github.com/csebuetnlp/xl-sum/tree/master/multilingual_rouge_scoring) for calculating the ROUGE scores.
+We use the forked version of [Multilingual ROUGE metric](https://github.com/csebuetnlp/xl-sum/tree/master/multilingual_rouge_scoring) for computing the ROUGE scores.

 | Model             | R-1   | R-2   | R-L   |
 |-------------------|-------|-------|-------|